 - (A) Purpose.
 All farming operations together with non-farm dwellings.
-The municipal airport, utility and cemeteries are also permitted uses. - (B) Permitted uses. - (1) Agriculture uses - (2) One-family non-farm dwellings, including manufactured homes with a minimum width of 20 feet. - (3) Airports, including attendant's dwelling. - (4) Cemeteries. - (5) Golf courses, except miniature courses or practice driving tees operated for commercial purposes. - (3) Small animal crematory, for animals up to 300 pounds.
+The municipal airport, utility and cemeteries are also permitted uses. - (B) Permitted uses. - (1) Agriculture uses, including outdoor Cannabis cultivation that meets the standards set in 153.075. - (2) One-family non-farm dwellings, including manufactured homes with a minimum width of 20 feet. - (3) Airports, including attendant's dwelling. - (4) Cemeteries. - (5) Golf courses, except miniature courses or practice driving tees operated for commercial purposes. - (3) Small animal crematory, for animals up to 300 pounds.
 (Must be fenced-no less than 8' high, gated and secured.
-Remains must always be concealed from plain sight, stored in a secured refrigerated space, and cremated within 7 days.)
+Remains must always be concealed from plain sight, stored in a secured refrigerated space, and cremated within 7 days.) - (C) Uses by Conditional Permit. - (1) Cannabis cultivation, indoor.

 (Ord.
-Am. - - passed 10-21-13)
+Am. - - passed 10-21-13, 3-17-25)

-(C) Building requirements.
+(D) Building requirements.

-(1) Minimum floor area Residential - 900 square feet; (2) Height limits $2^{1/2}$ stories or 35 feet, whichever is (3) Manufactured homes must: i.
-Have a permanent foundation constructed according to the Uniform Building Code; ii.
-Be at least 20 feet at its narrowest point; Have a pitched roof with shingles or tile and eaves of not less than 12 inches.
+(1) Minimum Resi Residential - 900 square feet; floor area (2) Height limits $2^{1}/{2}$ stories or 35 feet, whichever is (3) Manufactured i.
+Have a permanent foundation constructed according to homes must: ii. the Uniform Building Code; Be at least 20 feet at its narrowest point; Have a pitched roof with shingles or tile and eaves of not less than 12 inches.

-(D) Minimum lot requirements, residential.
+(E) Minimum lot requirements, residential.